 Remember that the accommodations scene in New York City goes well beyond hotels.
 You can save money—and have a more interesting stay—by considering the following "alternative accommodations".

-Private B&B accommodationsAlas, it is now illegal to rent vacation apartments in New York City for less than 30 days.
+Private B&B accommodationsAlas, it is illegal to rent vacation apartments in New York City for less than 30 days.
 So though AirBnB.com, HomeAway.com, VRBO.com and others list dozens of apartment rentals around the city, often going for far less than a hotel room, there is a risk to booking one.
-In November of 2015, the Mayor’s office announced that it would be allotting $10 million to root out illegal rentals.
-In early 2017, ten owners were hit with fines of $15,000 and up and stopped renting out their apartments (on AirBnB).
-So there is some risk that you could show up at an NYC vacation rental and find the door locked.
 However, you can legally rent a room in an apartment, if the owner remains in residence.
 Think of it as a private B&B (though often breakfast is not included).
 This type of stay is usually much cheaper than a hotel room, it allows you to meet a friendly local, and it will most likely place you in a residential neighborhood where you live like a local, rather than a visitor.
-Some of the companies that offer these types of stays include Affordable New York City (www.affordablenewyorkcity.com; tel.
-212/33-4001), New York Habitat (www.nyhabitat.com; tel.
-212/255-8018), Wimdu.com and AirBnB.com.
+Some of the companies that offer these types of stays include include New York Habitat (www.nyhabitat.com; tel 212/255-8018), Wimdu.com and AirBnB.com.
 Be sure to get all details in writing and an exact price for the stay, including applicable taxes and fees, before booking.

 Religious and Military Guesthouses